 This was the last time of "sex with another."
-But only the beginning of understanding the "heroin factory" that the lust drug had created in my head since first flooding my body, mind and spirit and polluting the ground water of found the way to drank my first hard liquor at a my soul.
+But only the beginning of understanding the "heroin factory" that the lust drug had created in my head since first flooding my body, mind and spirit and polluting the ground water of found the way to my soul.